steltenpower/PowerGists/animation.md

 # ROCK, PAPER, ~~SCISSORS~~ [SCIENCE&nbsp;NOTEBOOKS](#embed-your-data-science-in-web-powered-notebooks)<br>
 (or how most of your work is actually still rather constrained in sheets of paper<br>
- and what you win by going proper digital in electronic notebooks)
+&nbsp;&nbsp;and what you win by going proper digital in electronic notebooks)

 ---